hanrattyjen/CV/README.md

 ## Experience

 #### Django Girls Belfast Volunteer January 2016 - present
-* Co-organiser and sometimes coach of Django Girls Belfast.
+* Co-organiser and coach of Django Girls Belfast.
 We have created a nice little community in Belfast through Django Girls and I've met some really cool people!

 #### Pengin Ltd January 2012 - September 2015
 *Finance Officer*